 As we’ve mentioned above, hardware tokens are simply the strongest type of password manager.
 This is because all of the data is kept secure in a separate device that doesn’t require synchronization, constant access to the Internet, or any other prerequisite other password managers demand.

-The biggest disadvantage of hardware tokens are the tokens themselves.
+The biggest disadvantage of hardware tokens is the tokens themselves.
 More precisely, you have to carry around a specific hardware key.
 If you misplace it or lose it, you lose your access.

 Which Password Manager is the Best?

 With all of the above in mind, it’s also important to mention that not every password manager is worth your attention and money.
 Some password managers are safer than others, so you should know which password manager is the best one for your needs.

 To help you out, we’ve summed up several best password managers for you to choose from.
 Additionally, we’ve divided the categories between free and premium password managers.
 Let’s take a closer look.